 I love Lympne, and try to visit the castle and/or the church next door each time I go over.
 I was christened in the church, and also have a nephew buried there.
 For a while, we lived at Court-at-Street, which is a little village between Lympne and Aldington.
 Here is a modern photo of it:

-This is a print that I have over my fireplace.
+This is a print that was a wedding gift from my sister that I have over my fireplace.
 It is called 'Folkestone From the Sea' by J.M.W.
 Turner - 1775 - 1851.
 He painted many in and around Folkestone, and loved to depict the smuggling that was going on during his time there.
 (Actually it is still going on now, but we won't talk about that!)

 When I first saw this print, I thought it was of fishermen, but have since discovered that it is in fact smugglers passing booty from boat to boat, while the lookout watches for the customs and excise officers.

-This is the fairly new memorial at Capel.
+This is the memorial at Capel.
 It was erected to honour those who died in the Battle of Britain.

 This was the Dymchurch Redoubt taken in 1907.